 Our Origin Story

 We started as a small group of curious local community members who asked, “Why don’t we have a passenger ferry service when nearly every major river city does?”
-Today, after four years of research and more than 2,500 meetings, we have more than 2,000 stakeholders and supporters and over 200 volunteers, many of whom serve on one of nine teams.
+Today, after eight years of research, planning, thousands of meetings, and more than 3,500 supporters and stakeholders, we are shovel ready.
 From public officials to individual citizens to private sector business leaders to key employers, there is a passion to find a better way to navigate around our community.
 Together, we can bring a passenger ferry service to the region.

 Our Mission